 The Thomas Jefferson referred to it as Gap Cave in his Notes on the State of Virginia, and indicated that it was a "blowing cave."
 In such caves, daily temperature changes trigger movement of outside air through the cave entrance, into or out of a cave in which air temperature is consistent throughout the year.4

 The commercial caverns in Virginia are not the longest, or deepest, in the state.
-Instead, they are the most convenient for tourists, due to their location near highways and the ability to create walking paths underground.5
+Instead, they are the most convenient for tourists, due to their location near highways and the ability to create walking paths underground.
+There is a cluster of four commercial caves in the northern ("lower") part of the Shenandoah Valley; Grand Caverns, Endless Caverns, Shenandoah Caverns, and Luray Caverns are located within less than a 1-hour drive from each other.5

-The National Speleological Society has considered partnering with the nearby Cedar Creek Battlefield Foundation and the Town of Strasburg, to re-open the cave occasionally to offer public tours.6
+The National Speleological Society has considered partnering with the nearby Cedar Creek Battlefield Foundation and the Town of Strasburg, to re-open the cave occasionally to offer public tours.7

 References1.
 "History," Grand Caverns, http://www.grandcaverns.com/v.php?pg=60 (last checked July 14, 2014)